zenOSmosis/phantom-core/README.md

 - PhantomCollection:
   - Maintains a collection of arbitrary PhantomCore (and derived) instances
   - Can broadcast events to all of its children
-  - Can re-emit events sent from one child out the collection itself (via included ChildEventBridge object)
+  - Can re-emit events sent from one child out of the collection itself (via included ChildEventBridge object)
   - Can add and remove child instances during runtime (i.e. "group size varies")
   - Can contain children bound to other PhantomCollections (share children across collections)
   - Can contain other collections as children (linked collections)